VLOOKUP Function (Table of contents)

 - The vlookup function returns result in any data type such as a string, numeric, date, etc.

 - If you specify false for the approximate match parameter and no exact match is found, then the vlookup function will return #n/a.

 - If you specify true for the approximate match parameter and no exact match is found, then the next smaller value is returned.

 - If the index number is less than 1, the vlookup function will return the #value!.

 If the index number is greater than the number of columns in the table, the vlookup function will return #ref!

 This has been a guide to VLOOKUP Function.
-Here we discuss the VLOOKUP Formula and how to use VLOOKUP function along with excel example and downloadable excel templates.
+Here we discuss the VLOOKUP Formula and how to use the VLOOKUP function along with an excel example and downloadable excel templates.
 You may also look at these useful functions in excel-